Shusha fortress: Historical and political situation

 In such a situation, khanates were mainly in need of a well-fortified capital city because they had to maintain their territorial integrity and political independence.
 Therefore, the construction of such fortified cities was primarily driven by the demand of military-political situation.

-Panahali khan who founded The Karabakh Khanate with the support of the Javanshir clan and Otuzikiler dynasty in 1747 decided to build a fortress which would help him to control this large country extending from The Aras River to Lake Goycha, from The Tartar River to Meghri, Tatev and Sisian and including the areas of Karabakh, Zangezur and Bargushad.
+Panah Ali khan who founded the Karabakh Khanate with the support of Armenian Melik Shahnazar in 1747 decided to build a fortress which would help him to control this large country extending from The Aras River to Lake Sevan, from The Tartar River to Meghri, Tatev and Sisian and including the areas of Karabakh, Zangezur and Bargushad.
 In 1748, Panah Ali Khan ordered to start the construction of Bayat castle near Barda.
 Panah Ali Khan were willing to build "a fortress where his family can live and he can protect the people in the case of invasion by enemies".
 Therefore, Bayat castle was surrounded by deep ditches and thick exterior walls.

 Bayat castle, which was built with fired bricks, features Khan's palace, mosque, bazaar, bath and houses.
 Following the settlement of Khan's family in Bayat, artists from nearby villages as well as Ardabil and Tabriz moved here.
 However, Bayat did not remain as Khan's residence for a long time.
 Despite numerous reinforcement efforts, the castle was still weak against the attacks of foreigners.
 Taking into account the threat, Panah Ali Khan started to look for a strategically more favorable area to build a new fort.
 As a result, the area of Ternekut best known as Shahbulag, which was a foothill located near Shahbulag spring (10 km away from Aghdam), was preferred.

 The 19th-century Karabakh historians stated that fortress, stone houses, mosque, bath and bazaar was built in accord with Panah Ali Khan's instructions.
 The information related to the construction of civil and religious buildings in Shahbulag can be found in the works of Mirza Yousif Karabakhi and Mirza Jamal Javanshir.
-M. J. Javanshir noted "In the section about monuments and buildings erected by the order of deceased Panal Ali Khan" in his "The History of Karabakh" book: “Shahbulag fortress, mosque near the fort, bath, other buildings and bazaar were built by the order of Panah Ali khan”.
+M. J. Javanshir noted "In the section about monuments and buildings erected by the order of deceased Panal Ali Khan" in his "The History of Karabakh" book: "Shahbulag fortress, mosque near the fort, bath, other buildings and bazaar were built by the order of Panah Ali khan".
 The khan, who moved to a new castle and fortified his positions, instructed to destroy his former headquarters.

 Construction in the area of Shahbulag, especially the architecture of castle and mosque, had a significant impact on the subsequent building process in Shusha.
 Almost all fortresses in Shusha used the features of the Shahbulag castle again in terms of architectural planning and the structure of volume-space.
 Later, however, the relatives of Panah Khan advised him to choose a safer place for the construction of a new fort and thus he decided to build Shusha fortress.